defiprime/defiprime1/index.md

 ---

 <header>
-<h1>Projects Pioneering Decentralized Finance</h1>
+<h1>List of the best Decentralized Finance Projects</h1>
 </header>
-Decentralized Finance (DeFi) is the movement that leverages open source software and decentralized networks to transform traditional financial products into trustless and transparent protocols that operate without unnecessary intermediaries.
-We are committed to defining and improving DeFi's architecture, make finance benefit more from its decentralized ecosystem.
+Decentralized Finance (DeFi) is the movement that leverages decentralized networks to transform old financial products into trustless and transparent protocols that run without intermediaries.

 {% include tiles.html %}